 The following walk through La Casa transformed demonstrates equitable spatial production, occupation and exhibiting strategies aimed at creating an activist space for generating and conveying socially purposeful messages.

 Open step-free reception—welcoming passers-by to drop in

-An imposing grand stair, a later addition that dominated the main entrance hall, was demolished and replaced with an open reception area that formed a step-free link between the street and internal patio (compare figs. 4 and 5, Ground Floor Plans).
-This strategy aimed at dismantling the physical or psychological impediments that prevented curious passers-by from entering by welcoming them directly into the heart of the complex (fig. 6 and general view above).
-Across the central patio, the removal of a vertical stack of small storerooms made the opening for the new main stairs and elevator without compromising the heritage listed structure (compare figs. 4 and 5, Ground Floor Plans).
+An imposing grand stair, a later addition that dominated the main entrance hall, was demolished and replaced with an open reception area that formed a step-free link between the street and central patio.
+Across the patio, the removal of a vertical stack of small storerooms made the opening for the new main stairs and elevator without compromising the heritage listed structure (compare figs. 4 and 5, Old and New Ground Floor Plans).
+This strategy aimed at dismantling the physical or psychological impediments that prevented curious passers-by from entering by welcoming them directly into the heart of the complex (fig. 6).